IRS Appeals Process

 Collection Appeals Process (CAP)

 Another type of appeals is called Collection Appeals Process (CAP Appeal).
-This is used primarily to untangle administrative errors relating to cases in an expedited fashion, such as levies issued to the wrong taxpayer.
+This is used primarily to resolve tax controversies with the government and untangle administrative errors within the IRS relating to cases in an expedited fashion.
+For example, levies issued to the wrong taxpayer would be a good case for CAP Appeals.

-The CAP process is very useful to quickly correct collection activity that appears to be improper.
+The CAP process is very useful to quickly correct collection activity that appears to be improper and assistance is required.

 Massey and Company CPA